esper-io/dev-docs/docs/home/faq/general.md

 Not currently.
 A device can only be assigned to a single Group, but you can move it if necessary.

+## Geofence

+-   I am not able to delete a Geofence.
+I get an error “Cannot delete a geofence; geofence still applied on the device”?

+Follow [these steps](https://console-docs.esper.io/geofence/deletefromdevice.html) to delete any devices linked to the Geofence.
+Once you remove the devices, delete the Geofence.

 ## Pipelines

 -   I am trying only to update tablets with specific app versions, so I want to query tablets by a particular installed app version.
 Is there a way to do advanced queries in Pipelines to filter the devices or Groups?